Dmitriyrus99/ferum_custom/DEPLOY.md

-# Deployment Guide

-This project is deployed using Docker Compose.
-The steps below outline the minimal setup required to bring up the stack on a new host.

 ## 1. Configure environment

 Create a `.env` file in the repository root and fill in the required variables.
 The example below covers the essential options: